21 Different Types of Ants in Oregon

 4. Odorous House Ant

-These ants feed on almost anything, including sweets, proteins, grease, dead insects, pet food, and even feces.
-They may enter through small cracks in the foundation or other entry points to get inside.
+These ants feed on almost anything, including sweets, proteins, grease, dead insects, pet food, and feces.
+They may enter through small cracks in the foundation or other entry points.

 Once they’ve made their way inside, they’ll set up nests in moist, dark areas, such as wall voids, pipe chases, or inside cabinets and drawers.

-If you’ve noticed odorous house ants in your home or business, it’s important to take action immediately.
+If you’ve noticed odorous house ants in your home or business, taking action immediately is important.

 These ants can spread harmful bacteria and disease-causing organisms throughout your property.